Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 ## Glossary of Terms

-Let's ensure we're talking about the same things.
+Let's ensure we're talking about the same things:

 * **Chosen Model**: A Chosen Model is the specific machine learning algorithm or architecture selected as the final candidate for solving a particular problem after comparing different options during the model selection phase.
 * **Dataset**: A Dataset is a structured collection of data samples, where each sample contains features (input variables) and typically a target variable (for supervised learning), used to train and evaluate machine learning models.